 Article 3 Domiciliary right

-- SFPM’s employees and third parties appointed/authorised by SFPM have sole domiciliary rights in all rooms and on all premises.
+- SFPM’s employees and third parties appointed/authorised by SFPM have sole domiciliary rights in all buildings and on all premises.
 Their instructions must be followed at all times.

-- Persons who violate the provisions of the above Schedule and Regulations and the Park Regulations may be temporarily excluded from visiting the foundation’s own properties and the associated buildings, and in the case of repeated violations, permanently, in agreement with the Executive Director of the SFPM.
+- Persons who violate the provisions of the above Schedule and Regulations and the Park Regulations may be temporarily excluded from visiting the foundation’s premises and buildings, and in the case of repeated violations, permanently, in agreement with the Executive Director of the SFPM.
 The entrance fee will not be refunded.